nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29825](https://jira.nuxeo.com/browse/NXP-29825)

-#### Chrome SameSite cookie configuration
+#### Chrome SameSite Cookie Configuration

-This introduces a new `nuxeo.server.cookies.sameSite` configuration property which allows setting the same site cookie policy.
+This introduces a new `nuxeo.server.cookies.sameSite` configuration property which allows setting the same site cookie policy.</br>
 In 10.10 this property is unset by default so we don't introduce a breaking change but in newer versions the default value is "strict".

-When setting the same site cookie policy to "none" to allow sending cookies cross origin these will be automatically set to be secure since this is a requirement and as such the server needs to use https.
+When setting the same site cookie policy to `none` to allow sending cookies cross origin, these will be automatically set to be secure since this is a requirement and as such the server needs to use HTTPS.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29709](https://jira.nuxeo.com/browse/NXP-29709)

-#### Increase of the default number of partitions for Bulk Action and StreamWorkManager queues
+#### Increase of the Default Number of Partitions for Bulk Action and StreamWorkManager Queues

 The default number of partitions is increased for Bulk Action and StreamWorkManager queues (from 2 to 6).